-- (1) In consultation with the Chairman, be appointed by the EEO Director to manage employment matters affecting people with disabilities and serve as technical advisor to the MSPB workforce on disability issues.
-The RAC's responsibilities include providing general guidance on disability accommodation, delivering disability accommodation-related training, coordinating reasonable accommodation requests, requesting and reviewing medical documentation, and advising managers about whether to approve or deny requests for reasonable accommodation. - (2) Engage in an interactive process with supervisors, managers, applicants, and employees on determinations of reasonable accommodation requests, whether the accommodation requests are received from agency officials or from the employee. - (3) Answer questions from the requester regarding the process, rules, and regulations governing reasonable accommodation. - (4) Provide guidance to managers and supervisors on statutory and regulatory requirements of reasonable accommodation and related issues. - (5) Provide advice, guidance, and recommendations on determining effective accommodations; whether additional information is needed from requester, and whether a disability is a covered disability; whether the requester is a qualified individual with a disability requiring reasonable accommodation; and whether a request for reasonable accommodation presents an undue hardship to the agency.
+(1) In consultation with the Chairman, be appointed by the EEO Director to manage employment matters affecting people with disabilities and serve as technical advisor to the MSPB workforce on disability issues and compliance with the Pregnant Workers Fairness Act.
+The RAC's responsibilities include providing general guidance on disability accommodations, delivering accommodation-related training, coordinating requests, requesting and reviewing medical documentation, and making recommendations to managers about whether to approve or deny requests for reasonable accommodation.

-- (6) Determine the need for medical documentation; review submitted medical documentation; and advise decision-makers regarding approval of requests for reasonable accommodations based on medical documentation. - (7) Maintain confidentiality of all medical documentation submitted or obtained for the purpose of determining whether a reasonable accommodation should be granted. - (8) Provide guidance to employees with disabilities and their supervisors to assist with identifying internal and external resources available to help facilitate the selection of an effective accommodation, including the resource materials available on EEOC's public website, including EEOC Enforcement Guidance: Disability-Related Inquiries and Medical Examinations of Employees Under the Americans With Disabilities Act (July 27, 2000), and EEOC Enforcement Guidance on Reasonable Accommodation and Undue Hardship Under the Americans With Disabilities Act (revised October 17, 2002). - (9) Collect, prepare, and report MSPB reasonable accommodation data (used for barrier and trend analysis) to the EEO Director monthly to identify and eliminate barriers as required by MD-715.
+- (2) Engage in an interactive process with supervisors, managers, applicants, and employees on determinations of reasonable accommodation requests, whether the accommodation requests are received from agency officials or from the employee. - (3) Answer questions from requesters regarding the process, rules, and regulations governing reasonable accommodation. - (4) Provide guidance to managers and supervisors on statutory and regulatory requirements of reasonable accommodation and related issues. - (5) Provide guidance and recommendations on determining effective accommodations; whether additional information is needed from a requester; whether a disability is a covered disability; whether the requester is a qualified individual with a disability or has known limitations related to pregnancy, childbirth, or related medical conditions, requiring reasonable accommodation; and whether a request for reasonable accommodation presents an undue hardship to the agency per applicable guidance related to the scenario. - (6) Determine the need for medical documentation; review submitted medical documentation; and inform decision-makers of recommendations about requests for reasonable accommodations based on medical documentation. - (7) Maintain confidentiality of all medical documentation submitted or obtained for the purpose of determining whether to grant a reasonable accommodation. - (8) Provide guidance to requesters and their supervisors to assist with identifying internal and external resources available to help facilitate the selection of an effective accommodation, including the resource materials available on EEOC's public website, including EEOC Enforcement Guidance: Disability-Related Inquiries and Medical Examinations of Employees Under the Americans With Disabilities Act (July 27, 2000), EEOC Enforcement Guidance on Reasonable Accommodation and Undue Hardship Under the Americans With Disabilities Act (revised October 17, 2002), and What You Should Know About the Pregnant Workers Fairness Act (undated). - (9) Collect, prepare, and report MSPB reasonable accommodation data (used for barrier and trend analysis) to the EEO Director monthly to identify and eliminate barriers as required by MD-715.

-D. Accessibility Program Manager will:
+D. The Accessibility Program Manager will:

-- (1) Oversee MSPB's Rehabilitation Act (i.e., Section 508) and Accessibility Program activities, ensuring that MSPB abides by established standards in implementing relevant laws, regulations, policies, procedures, and guidance. - (2) Serve as the Section 508 Coordinator within the agency, developing and disseminating information on MSPB's Section 508 policies, procedures, and guidance. - (3) Collaborate with the EEO Director to promote Section 508-related education and activities as part of the agency's annual EEOC MD-715 Report and AAP. - (4) For reasonable accommodation requests involving EIT, engage in the interactive process with supervisors, managers, employees, and applicants, , and provide technical guidance to employees regarding the use of EIT. - (5) Provide summaries of Section 508 accomplishments, narratives, and data to the EEO Director for inclusion in the agency's annual EEOC MD-715 Report and AAP. - E. Office of General Counsel will conduct research and provide legal and technical advice and guidance to HR, OEEO, the RAC, and MSPB managers regarding reasonable accommodation requests, policies, and procedures, as needed.
+- (1) Oversee MSPB's Rehabilitation Act (i.e., Section 508) and Accessibility Program activities, ensuring that MSPB abides by established standards in implementing relevant laws, regulations, policies, procedures, and guidance. - (2) Serve as the Section 508 Coordinator within the agency, developing and disseminating information on MSPB's Section 508 policies, procedures, and guidance. - (3) Collaborate with the EEO Director to promote Section 508-related education and activities as part of the agency's annual EEOC MD-715 Report and AAP. - (4) For reasonable accommodation requests involving EIT, engage in the interactive process with supervisors, managers, employees, and applicants, and provide technical guidance to employees regarding the use of EIT. - (5) Provide summaries of Section 508 accomplishments, narratives, and data to the EEO Director for inclusion in the agency's annual EEOC MD-715 Report and AAP. - E. The Office of the General Counsel will conduct research and provide legal and technical advice and guidance to HR, OEEO, the RAC, and MSPB managers and supervisors regarding reasonable accommodation requests, policies, and procedures, as needed.